Do I have to be "technical" to use BitFlare?

 Generally, preserving a 60GB drive with a USB 2.0 interface will take between three to four hours.
 Variations in computer hardware can affect this estimate.

 Yes!
 Depending on your group's needs, flat rate pricing may be available for use by Law Enforcement agencies.
 Contact SunBlock Systems at (703) 485-4515 for more information.

 BitFlare Capability and Operation FAQ

 To begin using BitFlare, you must obtain a copy of the CD.
-This may be done electronically by downloading BitFlare, or by requesting a CD.
+This may be done by requesting a CD.
 Once you have the CD, you must ensure that the suspect computer boots from the BitFlare CD.
 Once BitFlare has loaded, instructions will appear on a series of screens.

 No. BitFlare does not require any installation.
 BitFlare runs by booting your computer off the BitFlare CD.
 The BitFlare software will automatically load and reside exclusively in the computer memory.
 This prevents data from the hard drive from being modified, which eliminates any trace of use or spoliation of evidence.

 The following is required to save data or to Preserve a drive with BitFlare: